 4. Flashback exposition

-Flashbacks are where instead of describing something that has happened, your reader actually gets to see it happening.
+Flashbacks are where instead of describing key plot points that have happened, your reader actually gets to see them happening.
 This can take the form of an isolated section of the story, such as a prologue or a separate chapter, or it can happen as a short deviation from the events happening in the present.

 For example, you might say:

 All of these exposition methods can be useful in a story, but any of them will become cumbersome when used too extensively or exclusively.
-The best way to create exposition in your story is to use some or all of these methods together, building your backstory piece by piece.
+The best way to create exposition in your story is to use some or all of these methods together, building the backstory of your novel or short story piece by piece.

 Pros and cons of using exposition